ameros/genyaml/README.md

 and place there all particular files with kind of _symlinks_ to be able to traverse the tree (folders) accordingly to relation structure.

 ## YAML to MARKDOWN
+While we're here, why not use GitHub with Markdown files to conveniently navigate the tree 🤔